canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

 juju config kafka-test-app topic_name=test_kafka_app_topic role=consumer consumer_group_prefix=cg
 ```

-After configuring the Apache Kafka Test App, just relate it again with the Charmed Apache Kafka.
+After configuring the Apache Kafka Test App, just relate it again with the Charmed Apache Kafka K8s.
 This will again create a new user and start the consumer process.

 ## What's next?